gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 4. No personal email in the logs.
 5. Permissions to production is restricted to few people by Authentication & Authorization.
 6. Salt has been added to password before storing it.
+7. Url don't have password or secure information in parameter as url get logged.
+8. Custom exceptions are thrown to customer and dont expose the backend exception to the end user.
+9. Cross site scripting is blocked.
+10. SQL injection attacks are blocked.
+11. Vulnerability scan are done and libraries updated to use latest fix.
+12. Input is always validated
+13. API keys / token is used to allow authenticated & authorized use of api
+14. Password are stored in encrypted format not in plain text, use Vault
+15. Allow listings (white listing) defines IP from which request can originate
+16. HTTPS upto gateway and HTTP can be used internally within network
+17. Audit logging trail is present to identify who changed what at what time.
+Use event sourcing where update events are queued and written to a secondary db/table.
+18. Data retention is planned to delete data which is no longer required.

 However heap dump file is one area that can leak passwords if the file is shared.